SAP-samples/teched2022-DA280/exercises/ex6/README.md

 ![Screenshot18](https://github.com/SAP-samples/teched2022-DA280/blob/main/exercises/ex6/images/Screenshot18.PNG)

-Your Smart Predict Scenario is created!
+Your Multi Action is created!
 Now you can review the results.